pikepdf/pikepdf/docs/arch.rst

 Thread safety
 -------------

-Because of the global interpreter lock (GIL), it is safe to share pikepdf objects across Python threads.
+Because of the global interpreter lock (GIL), it is safe to read pikepdf objects across Python threads.
 Also because of the GIL, there may not be much performance gain from doing so.

-If one or more threads will be modifying pikepdf objects, you will have to coordinate all read and write access with a :class:`threading.Lock`.
+If one or more threads will be modifying pikepdf objects, you will have to coordinate read and write access with a :class:`threading.Lock`.

 It is not currently possible to pickle pikepdf objects or marshall them across process boundaries (as would be required to use pikepdf in